guardtime/libparamset/README.md

 ### From Source Code

-If the latest version is needed or the package is not available for the platform you are using, check out source code from Github and build it using `gcc` or VS. To build the libparamset, you need to have gcc and autotools.
+If the latest version is needed or the package is not available for the platform you are using, check out source code from Github and build it using `gcc` or `VS`.
+To build the libparamset, you need to have gcc and autotools.
 For building under Windows you need the Windows SDK.

 ## Usage ##